sandinmyjoints/zero-to-node/notes.md

 ## Slide 26 - Thanks and Questions

 * Thanks!
+* I will put slides online at my website.
 * Quick note: If this sounded interesting, SpanishDict is hiring.
 Talk to me, Chris, or Ryan.
 * Questions?